bschwarz/news-aggregator/README.md

 Received a performance score of 89 (good)

 ### General Observations
 From Chrome DevTools Performance tab, you can visually see a huge difference between the old and new for both page loading, scrolling and story detail animation.
+FPS generally average almost double improvement.

 <table>
 	 <caption align="center"><b>Optimization Summary<b></caption>